pybind/mgr/volumes: restore from snapshot

 If implement cephfs_volume_client's `_cp_r` method1, it useful for data recovery of manila cephfs drivers.

-#1 Updated by John Spray over 1 year ago
+#1 Updated by John Spray almost 3 years ago

 I just checked who wrote that "TODO" comment, and it turns out it was me, even though I have no memory of it :-)